Visa & Pre-Arrival Information

 BankingBanks, savings & loan associations, and credit unions offer a variety of services for checking accounts and savings accounts.
 Interest rates are sometimes higher at a Savings & Loan Association, or at the Bay Federal Credit Union (which UCSC students and scholars are eligible to join).
 Banking institutions with offices close to the campus include:

-Bay Federal, Bank of America, and Wells Fargo have ATMs located on-campus.
+Bay Federal, Bank of America, and Wells Fargo have ATMs located on-campus by the Baytree Bookstore.

-Social Security Number not required to open a U.S. Bank Account.
+A Social Security Number is not required to open a U.S. Bank Account.

 A Social Security Number is not required to acquire a cell phone.